Read the recap here.

 ALA members act as judges for one of the only Midwest competitions held at every level in working courtrooms.
 The final round is scheduled to be held in the ceremonial court room of the United States District Court for the Northern District of Illinois.
-Past judges for the final round include: Judge Diane Wood, U.S. Court of Appeals for the Seventh Circuit; Judge Robert M. Dow, Jr., U.S. District Judge for the Northern District of Illinois; Justice Anne Burke and Justice Mary Jane Theis, Supreme Court of Illinois; Justice Brent E. Dickson, Supreme Court of Indiana; Justice David Prosser, Jr., Supreme Court of Wisconsin; Justice Robert Cook, Justice Donald C. Hudson, Justice William E. Holdridge, and Justice M. Carol Pope of the Appellate Court of Illinois.
+Past judges for the final round include: Judge Diane Wood, U.S. Court of Appeals for the Seventh Circuit; Judge Robert M. Dow, Jr. and Judge Edmond E. Chang, U.S. District Judges for the Northern District of Illinois; Justice Anne Burke and Justice Mary Jane Theis, Supreme Court of Illinois; Justice Brent E. Dickson, Supreme Court of Indiana; Justice David Prosser, Jr., Supreme Court of Wisconsin; Justice Robert Cook, Justice Donald C. Hudson, Justice William E. Holdridge, and Justice M. Carol Pope of the Appellate Court of Illinois.

-Recent participating schools include University of Wisconsin Law School, Benjamin N. Cardozo School of Law, University of Illinois College of Law, St. Louis University School of Law, Northern Illinois University College of Law, Loyola University Chicago School of Law, DePaul University College of Law, McGeorge School of Law, University of the Pacific, Northwestern University School of Law, South Texas College of Law, Florida Coastal School of Law, Thomas M. Cooley Law School, Florida Coastal School of Law, and Chicago-Kent College of Law.
+Recent participating schools include University of Wisconsin Law School, Benjamin N. Cardozo School of Law, University of Illinois College of Law, St. Louis University School of Law, Northern Illinois University College of Law, Loyola University Chicago School of Law, DePaul University College of Law, McGeorge School of Law, University of the Pacific, Northwestern Pritzker School of Law, Barry University, Western State College of Law and Chicago-Kent College of Law.

-In keeping with the ALA's attempt to formulate moot court problems that are "ripped from the headlines," this year's problem involves foreign nations and the reach of American law.
+In keeping with the ALA's attempt to formulate moot court problems that are "ripped from the headlines," this year's problem involves Constitutional issues of criminal procedure and sentencing.